Valdo (footballer, born 1964): International career

 Valdo earned 45 caps for the Brazil national team, during six years.
 Before having made his first appearance he was called to the 1986 FIFA World Cup squad, but did not play one single second.

 In the 1990 edition in Italy, Valdo was already a starter, and took part in the country's four matches in the tournament, including the round-of-16 1–0 loss against Argentina.

+Style of play

+Valdo was a technically skilled midfielder, noted for his vision, passing and physical condition.
+Originally used as a left winger during his early career, he was later moved into a central playmaking role at Grêmio under Rubens Minelli.

 Personal life

 Upon retiring from football, Valdo settled in Portugal with his Portuguese wife.
 The couple had one daughter, Tatiele, who died in a car accident at only 13.